Aggregate functions that summarize a set of numbers.

 These functions operate on numeric values only.
 Other types of values, such as strings or records, are ignored.
 Use the Value function to convert a string into a number.

-When used with a data source, these functions can't be delegated.
-Only the first portion of the data source will be retrieved and then the function applied.
+The Average, Max, Min, and Sum functions can be delegated when used with a data source that supports delegation for these functions.
+However, StdevP and VarP can't be delegated for any data sources.
+If delegation is not supported, only the first portion of the data will be retrieved and then the function applied locally.
 The result may not represent the complete story.
 A blue dot will appear at authoring time to remind you of this limitation and to suggest switching to delegable alternatives where possible.
 For more information, see the delegation overview.

 Average( NumericalFormula1, [ NumericalFormula2, ... ] )